Clubelek/hackerspace-passport/README.md

 Alternately, you can use the script [`idbuild.py`](/scripts/idbuild.py) to generate the identity file.
 It requires `Pillow` to be installed.
-Its is especially useful to generate the MRZ data and a random passport number.
+Its is especially useful to generate the image URL and the MRZ data.

 ```bash
 python3 scripts/idbuild.py identities/<ID file name>.json